November 18, 2020

 One easy way to create brand consistency is by designing a brand style guide.
 This will work as a manual for what design elements to use across your platforms, such as social media and brand websites.
 You can also refer to it when designing your product mockups.

 If you don’t know where to start, begin by making your brand logo.
-It will let you think about how you want your business to be represented visually, which can dictate the rest of your branding elements.
+It will let you think about how you want your business to be represented visually, dictating the rest of your branding elements.

-When it comes to website design, simplicity is key.
+When it comes to designing eCommerce websites, simplicity is key.
 Generally, you shouldn’t add any irrelevant decorative elements as these could clutter your pages and make for a poor viewing experience.

 With these suggestions in mind, try these tips to make your website clean and readable: